FrankDocu/Lichess-Development-Onboarding/Lichess-Development-Onboarding.md

   java.util.concurrent.TimeoutException: Futures timed out after [5 seconds]
   ```
   Check that MongoDB is running.
 Restart lila, if it was started before MongoDB.
-  On MacOS, the connection timeout might be needed to be increased initially (5 seconds could be too less for a cold start).
-The same can be changed from value '5' to '20'.
-Once the page is up, this can be reverted back to '5'.
-This can be changed in the file "base.conf" at ws.timeout.connection
+  On OS X, the connection timeout might be needed to be increased initially (5 seconds could be too short for a cold start).
+See [#6718](https://github.com/ornicar/lila/issues/6718).
 * If you have problems connecting to mongoreactive from lila-ws try bumping reactive mongo version in lila-ws to >= 0.20.10 and change `s"$reactivemongoVersion-linux-x86-64"` to `s"$reactivemongoVersion-osx-x86-64"`  in the `reactivemongo-shaded-native` dependency

 * ```